shawngraham/hist3812-f22/content/syllabus/tools.md

 + [Twine](https://twinery.org) Use online or download; saves your work in the browser cache so remember to 'publish to file' periodically.
 + [Ren'Py](https://www.renpy.org/)
 + [Ink](https://www.inklestudios.com/ink/) Note that what you're after is the [Editor](https://github.com/inkle/inky).
 On the main Ink page there are tutorials & also assets for integrating Ink with [Unity](https://unity3d.com/get-unity/download).
++ [GBStudio](https://www.gbstudio.dev/) for some retro gaming aesthetics
++ [Arcweave](https://arcweave.com/) similar in concept to twine, but allows for online collaboration

 ### Templates